Macy's closing Oviedo location

 “It's convenient,” Hagen says, “I don't have to go down to Florida Mall or out to Fashion Square.
 I don't really like that location.”

-Rollins College business professor, Mark Johnston, says many traditional department stores are losing out in a digital world.
+Mark Johnston, a professor at the Rollins College Crummer Graduate School of Business, says many traditional department stores are losing out in a digital world.

 “The retail store - the brick part of retailing - has been declining over the past several years because of the growth of online shopping,” Johnston said.